lucankri/spring_java/README.md

 # Spring

-Создание программ для изучения работы Spring Framework с использованием JdbcTemplate, xml-файла и конфигурации Java.
+Creating programs to learn how the Spring Framework works using JdbcTemplate, an xml file, and a Java configuration.

 ### Exercise 00 – Spring Context